nikolaos-alexandrakis/entryscape/README.md

 As a minimum you need to make sure the `repository` key points to a working EntryStore installation.

 You should now be able to run EntryScape Suite by pointing your browser to the `index.html` file.
-Note that you can debug by appending `?debug=true`.
+Note that you can debug by appending `?debug`.
 (Debugging only works if you have installed all dependencies, this is done in the build step, but you can do it explicitly via `grunt install`.

 Note also that the EntryScape web-application should run on the same domain and port as EntryStore unless you activate CORS in EntryStore.